dreamgonfly/type-docopt/README.md

 """
 ```
-    If it is None (not provided) - the calling scope will be interrogated for a docstring.

 -   `argv` is an optional argument vector; by default `docopt` uses the
     argument vector passed to your program (`sys.argv[1:]`).